Maxsander123/Server-Setup/README.md

 Server-Setup

-A collection of scripts, configuration files, and instructions for quickly setting up and configuring a server.
-This repository is intended to streamline the process of deploying a new server with common tools, packages, and security best practices.
+A one-stop solution for automating the initial configuration of a new Linux server.
+These scripts streamline the process of installing packages, configuring services, and enhancing server security.

+(Replace this image link or remove it if you don’t have a relevant image!)
-Table of Contents
+Contents

     Features
     Prerequisites
-    Installation
+    Quick Start
     Usage
     Folder Structure
     Contributing